permafrost-dev/node-ray/README.md

 ## About

-This package attempts to replicate the entire PHP API for Ray to provide a robust solution for debugging NodeJS projects.
+This package attempts to replicate the entire PHP API for Ray to provide a robust solution for debugging NodeJS, TypeScript, Javascript and web-based projects.

-## How is this different from `js-ray`?

-This package is a more comprehensive implementation written in Typescript, and its primary use case is for NodeJS projects, although it also works within browser environments.

-The codebase was translated to Typescript directly from [`spatie/ray`](https://github.com/spatie/ray).

-As a result, `node-ray` implements most features in the original package; [`js-ray`](https://github.com/m1guelpf/ray-js) does not.

-However, we did draw some inspiration for portions of the code from [`js-ray`](https://github.com/m1guelpf/ray-js).

 ## Using the package